 Importing transactions

-You can import invoices, expenses and credit notes (transactions from here on out) from other accounting systems into Quaderno using our CSV template.
+You can import invoices, credit notes, and expenses (transactions from here on out) from other accounting systems into Quaderno using a CSV file.

 To import your transactions, follow these steps: